RaspAP/raspap-website/docs/blog/posts/led-traffic.md

 As visual cues, they’re useful indicators of a network’s normal function without requiring software or other tools.

 ## Transforming static software LEDs
-The open source [RaspAP wireless router project](https://github.com/RaspAP/raspap-webgui) uses software LEDs to indicate the operational status of many services, system resources and interfaces.
+RaspAP uses software LEDs to indicate the operational status of many services, system resources and interfaces.
 Like hardware LEDs, they’re visual indicators designed to provide a quick, at-a-glance status of some part of the system.

 <img src="/blog/assets/images/lights-static.webp" width="400px"><br/>

-These software LEDs, while functional, are completely static.
+These software LEDs, while functional, are mostly static.
 That is, they display a fixed green, amber or red color to indicate the status of some aspect of the system.
 What if, like the hardware LEDs, they could be transformed to indicate network traffic over a given interface?

 ## Design goals
 Manufacturers implement hardware LEDs by connecting them to the router’s processor, which monitors network traffic and triggers the appropriate light patterns based on data flow through the device’s ports.